pstoellberger/s4-latin/README.md

 All examples are included in the directory files/ in the applications directory.
 Please note that most files are referenced using res: to avoid path issues.
 If you change the s4latin files in the directory "files" it won't have any effect, since the VfsFileReader will read the versions in the packaged JAR file.
-Those samples are just for demonstration purposes.
+Those examples are just for demonstration purposes.
 You need to use absolute paths if you want to use your own examples!

-In order to enable the example you want (sample 1 is default) you need to edit the "adapter-conf.xml" file in the application's directory and change the following line accordingly (sample.s4latin => sample2.s4latin or sample3.s4latin):
+In order to enable the example you want (example 1 is default) you need to edit the "adapter-conf.xml" file in the application's directory and change the following line accordingly (example.s4latin => example2.s4latin or example3.s4latin):

-        <value>res:sample.s4latin</value>
+        <value>res:example.s4latin</value>

 You have to do the same for the cluster components.
-For each sample there is a separate file.
+For each example there is a separate file.
 The one that will be used by default is always called "s4-latin-conf.xml".
-So if you want to switch to another example, rename the according file: sample2.s4-latin-conf.xml => s4-latin-conf.xml
+So if you want to switch to another example, rename the according file: example2.s4-latin-conf.xml => s4-latin-conf.xml

-<b> Example 1 : File extraction, selection and projection, persist to file (sample.s4latin) </b>
+<b> Example 1 : File extraction, selection and projection, persist to file (example.s4latin) </b>

     // The VfsFileReader can process files of type CSV, JSON or TEXT (TEXT will result in 1 column called "line") create stream input as Source(io.s4.latin.adapter.VfsFileReader,file=res:speech.in;type=JSON)